The December 15, 2025 Planning Commission meeting has been cancelled due to a lack of business.

-PLEASE TAKE NOTICE that the Greenwich Township Board of Supervisors will hold a special meeting on Tuesday, November 12, 2024 beginning at 7 a.m. in the Greenwich Township Municipal Building, 775 Old Route 22, Lenhartsville, PA 19534.
-The purpose of the meeting is to discuss the 2025 budget, authorize advertisement of the budget and adopt a resolution for a grant application.
+PLEASE TAKE NOTICE that the Greenwich Township Board of Supervisors will hold the year end meeting on Monday, December 29, 2025 beginning at 8 a.m. in the Greenwich Township Municipal Building, 775 Old Route 22, Lenhartsville, PA 19534.
+The purpose of the meeting is adopt the 2026 budget, pay all final bills for the year and any other business that is brought before the Board.
 Residents are welcome to attend and be heard.

 Our Facebook page is at https://www.facebook.com/profile.php?id=100090568135831